aagricola/19-NM/10-week_Animation-Installation/README.md

 [Rube Goldburg Machines](https://www.rubegoldberg.com/artwork/self-watering-palm-tree/?c=45)

 - Make an animation in Photoshop (or After Effects if you choose) or a video in Premier based on one section of the selected Rube Goldburg cartoon
+- Draw or print something to map on paper to put up on the bulletin board
-- We will put them all together using Mad Mapper
+- Everyone will map your animation to the drawing using Mad Mapper

 ## Homework: